t3kawano/insertdatetime/README.md

 # insertdatetime
-written on python 3.11 spyder
-run and choose a folder to insert create time and modifed time to the top of the .md files.
-This script doesnt work subfolder recursively. so run the script multiple times if you need to modify files within several folders...

-also it force to insert srtings to the top of file without concidering whether the file already have yaml.

-you may need another way to marge or substitute such old yaml front matter.
+This Python 3.11 script, launched through Spyder, helps you easily add creation and modification times as YAML front matter to markdown files within a chosen folder.
+While it functions within the selected directory, it currently lacks the ability to process subfolders recursively.
+To address files in nested folders, simply run the script on each relevant directory.
+Please note that the script currently insert new YAML front matter without concidering whether already a YAML front matter exit or not in markdown files.
+To handle existing configurations gracefully, consider implementing merging or substitution functionalities for future versions or use other methods.